pmichel31415/P-DRO/README.md

 - `--renorm-ratios`: Batch-level renormalization of the ratios
 - `--self-norm-lambda 0`: No self-normalization penalty.
 To enable self-normalization, set this to a positive value and disable `--renorm-ratios`
 - `--adv-obj fwd_kl`: This specifies that the objective for the adversary will be the reverse of the model objective, with a forward KL penalty (see e.g. Equation 9 in the paper)
-- `--tau 0.01`: Temperature for the adversary's loss
+- `--tau 0.01`: Here this refers to the KL penalty weight

 ## How to cite